Challenges M&E companies face today – Part II

 When I was asked by the press recently in an interview what I think the future holds with regard to technology generally in M&E, I replied by saying that the future is in taking a more creative approach and choosing solutions that differentiate from the push towards automation, AI and ML, which means that technology should provide more effective and efficient tools more than ever before, even in areas where they weren’t originally even required.

-Many large film studios and production firms are also installing their own in-house post-production facilities and departments for efficiency, in order to have everything operating under one roof as well as securing sensitive confidential footage which is easier to control under one umbrella organisation with tighter controls.
+Many large film studios and production firms are also installing their own in-house post-production facilities and departments for efficiency, in order to have everything operating under one roof as well as securing sensitive confidential footage which is easier to control under one umbrella organization with tighter controls.
 This has a knock-on effect for the smaller post companies that have to survive when many of the major projects are now absorbed in-house by the large studios.

-With LAPIS, post companies and production companies would feel assured and confident in the full security that their content and data is well protected at all times.
+With Profuz LAPIS, post companies and production companies would feel assured and confident in the full security that their content and data is well protected at all times.

 - Post-Production – The post environment is extremely competitive, highly technical and creative with skilled artists working under immense pressure to meet tight deadlines within the highest standards of quality.
 Post companies provide vast services that range from editing, time-intensive CG and VFX work as well as online editing, colour grading, animation, and much more.